ViliRaunola/Masters-thesis/README.md

 1. Go to OneDrive and download the models [Link to OneDrive folder](https://lut-my.sharepoint.com/:f:/g/personal/vili_raunola_student_lut_fi/EmDKNLQmoStKrBRtCJ5sdvIBC1yVo4ii-F9MYuVDL6x8IQ?e=3lvHnf)
 2. Navigate to './code/models/' folder
 3. Copy the downloaded folders 'model' and 'ner_model' to this folder
-   i.
-In './code/models/' there should now be 'model/', 'ner_model/', 'classifier.py' and 'tagger.py'
+    1. In './code/models/' there should now be 'model/', 'ner_model/', 'classifier.py' and 'tagger.py'

 #### 5. Reddit API key